John M. Allegro: Personal life and death

 Allegro married Joan Lawrence in 1948, by whom he had a son and a daughter.
 In 1982, he was living in Ballasalla on the Isle of Man before returning to live in England.
 In 1988, he died of a heart attack on his 65th birthday at his home in Sandbach, Cheshire.
+His obituarist in the Daily Telegraph, Hugh Massingberd, described him as "the Liberace of Biblical scholarship."

 Works

 Among Allegro's works are the following: